 Our reviews are written collaboratively by a team of medical professionals from across the nation.
 These expert reviewers have backgrounds in clinical practice, research, patient advocacy, business management, and public policy.
 We have between 50 and 70 different reviewers remotely working on our project at any time.

 HealthWeb Navigator’s full-time editorial staff emphasizes clarity, usefulness, and detail within each review we publish.
 The editorial board is composed of:

-Mark A. Kelley, MD an internist and pulmonary specialist, Dr. Kelley is a faculty member at Massachusetts General Hospital and Harvard Business School.
-Educated at Harvard, he has been a physician leader at the University of Pennsylvania Health System in Philadelphia and the Henry Ford Health System in Michigan.
-He has had extensive experience in patient care, both as a clinician and the leader of physician practices.
-Dr. Kelley has also worked as a journalist in newspaper, radio and television.
-He has won an Emmy for television documentary production.
+An internist and pulmonary specialist, Mark A. Kelley, M.D. is a faculty member at Massachusetts General Hospital and Harvard Medical School.
+He was also a physician leader at the University of Pennsylvania Health System in Philadelphia and the Henry Ford Health System in Michigan.
+He has extensive experience in patient care, both as a clinician and the leader of physician practices.

 Richard Sagall, M.D., practiced family medicine and occupational medicine for 25 years in Bangor, ME and Philadelphia, PA before deciding to work full time for NeedyMeds.
 He, along with Libby Overly, a medical social worker, started NeedyMeds in 1997 as a source of information on pharmaceutical patient assistance program.
 Dr. Sagall has written articles for many magazines and publishes Pediatrics for Parents, a children’s health newsletter.